18 Types of Watches Every Watch Lover Should Know

 4. Tactile Watches

-Tactile watches use a variety of methods to convey the time.
-Some tactile watches have raised dots on the watch face that correspond to the hours and minutes, while others use braille to display the time.
-Some tactile watches also use vibrations to indicate the hours and minute.
+Tactile watches use various methods to display time.
+Some of them have raised dots on the watch face that correspond with hours and minutes.
+Others use braille to convey the time.
+Additionally, some tactile watches use vibrations to indicate hours and minutes, while some come with inset magnets on the watch hands and case to help the wearer sense the hands’ positions.

 There are numerous watch movements available, and each one has distinctive qualities and mechanisms.
-The following are some of the main types of watches based on their movement:
+The following are three main types of watches based on movement:

 1. Quartz Watches